 2. There will be nothing for adults to do

 Carnival Vista spa

 That said, family-friendly cruise ships aren’t just made for youngsters.
 There is still plenty to help the adults in your group recharge their batteries.
-The on-board gym is the perfect place to start your day while the kids relax with a professional on-board babysitter, and when they are having a whale of a time in the kid’s clubs, you can slip away for an indulgent spa treatment or a tipple at one of the on-board bars.
+The on-board gym is the perfect place to start your day while the kids relax with a professional on-board babysitter.
+And when they are having a whale of a time in the kid’s clubs, you can slip away for an indulgent spa treatment or a tipple at one of the on-board bars.
 Some ships even have adults-only areas where you can swim, sunbathe or read a book in complete tranquillity.
 These include Royal Caribbean’s Solarium and Princess Cruises’ Sanctuary.